Precancer/PHLEX-test/docs/source/TYPEx.rst

 #.
 The input matrix has values that summarise the intensity of a protein per cell object, such as mean intensity, independently of the imaging modality or antibody tagging technique.

 #. cell_type_annotation.json The cell-type definitions file includes a list of cell lineages and the corresponding marker proteins that together can be used to identify a cell lineage.
 When designing this file it is important to ensure that each cell in the cohort can be covered by these definitions.
 Some markers, such as CD45 and Vimentin, are expressed by multiple cell lineages.
-These shared proteins are used to infer a hierarchy of cell lineages, that is shown in Figure 2X, which is later considered for cell stratification and annotation.
+These shared proteins are used to infer a hierarchy of cell lineages, which is later considered for cell stratification and annotation.

 Optional input paramteers